kimiaf1998/C_CoVGT/README.md

 ```

 ## Train
-To train the model, use the train script provided in the folder 'shells' and run it by specifying the GPU IDs behind the script.
+To train the model, use the train script provided in the folder ```shells``` and run it by specifying the GPU IDs behind the script.
 (If you have multiple GPUs, you can separate them with a comma: ./shell/star_train.sh 0,1)
 ```
 ./shell/star_train.sh 0
 ```
-It will train the model and save it to the folder 'workspace/save_models/STAR/CoVGT/'.
+It will train the model and save it to the folder 'workspace/save_models/STAR/CoVGT/' by default.

 Set some useful args:
 * ```--bnum``` to the number of object queries.